 - As part of the Indian baby shower traditions, singing and dancing are inevitable.

 - Some amount of teasing is always done to the mother-to-be.
 However, all of it is done in good humour without the intention to hurt anyone.

 - In some parts of the country, only women guests are allowed.

 - Living up to the name of Godh Bharai rasam, the womenfolk of the family will fill the mother-to-be’s lap with sweets and fruits.

 - The expectant mother will be made to sit in an easily accessible spot where her friends and relatives can come and bless her.

 - The gifting part of this baby shower is mother-centric and can include bangles, sarees and other apparels.
 Like the Shaad, many communities believe that gifts for the baby should only come once the baby is born.

 The celebrations can get a little hectic for someone who is expecting.
 Make sure that you have adequate rest before and after the ceremony.
-Have designated spots in the venue reserved for you so that you can be seated at a moment’s notice.
+Have designated spots in the venue reserved for you, so that you can be seated at a moment’s notice.

 Because there is so much good food around, it can be very tempting to partake in the festivities.
 Remember that your diet is important and indulging can lead to issues like heartburn and fluctuations in blood sugar.

 Keeping your guests satisfied and content is key to having a good ceremony.
-Apart from good food, you could hire a henna artist who can do work on the ladies at the venue.
+Apart from good food, you could hire a henna artist who can work on the ladies at the venue.